 Substance Abuse and Dependence are Primary Conditions During Treatment

 Although they may be contributing factors, management of psychological disorders can’t replace rehab treatment.
 Addiction is a primary brain disease, and it requires specific therapy.
 However, when experts in the field recognize the presence of a mood disorder, it’s vital to address the condition.
-Doing so might introduce various modalities that include:
+Without addressing such a disorder it can resurface later or even bring back the substance abuse issue.
+Treatment might introduce various modalities that include:

 - Cognitive behavioral therapy